 My reluctance to immediately act on preparing for the storm was due in large part to events which transpired a year earlier.
 The year before we were hit by Hurricane Irene, and though it was not as powerful a storm as the weather prognosticators had predicted, it did do considerable damage to the power grid on Long Island.
 The entire area around my home lost power with one glaring exception: my street.
 Hurricane Irene knocked power out to almost all of Suffolk county NY, except a few pockets that stayed powered up and we were lucky enough to be one of those few.
 During the nights of the outage my home was an illuminated island surrounded by a sea of darkness.
 I remember thinking that our neighbors must have envied our still intact power, TV and internet connections – and that they were probably cursing our good fortune!
 I also recall Samantha and I standing outside at night in awe of the darkness that surrounded us and the site of a celestial sphere teaming with points of light we never could see before punctuated by the distant drone of generators powering a handful of homes.

 Before Irene arrived I had luckily placed an order for a brand new generator for our property in Upstate NY.
+We were also lucky enough to set up a couple of teak patio sets in the backyard.
 The generator arrived several days before the storm was to hit and I felt reassured that in the event that the power were to go out, we would still have the comforts of 21st century living.
 I was prepared for this storm.
 I cleared all of the lawn furniture off our deck and from our yard.
 I made sure to get to the store, parroting the mantra of other concerned islanders: “Gotta get the bread, gotta get the milk!”.
 I was prepared for Irene in every conceivable way, and waited for her to come and try and blow my house down – or drop a few trees on it.
 Well, Irene came and went and we escaped unscathed.
 No damage, nothing whatsoever.
 My preparations were all for naught.
 We had a generator, extra bread, milk and batteries and no reason to use them.
 I remember actually feeling disappointed that I did not have the opportunity to use them.

 I recall talking to Sam the night of the 25th of October 2012 about me taking a trip to our property in upstate NY to get our generator.
 I hemmed and hawed about the prospect of making the trip, hoping that this storm would be no worse than the previous year’s “superstorm”.
 I rationalized that since Irene was a dud, Sandy would be too.
 I spent so much time preparing for Irene last year for nothing, I felt like this year would prove just as futile.
 Still, Samantha ever the voice of reason, argued that I should make the trip anyhow… “Just in case”.
 I did not want to go.
 Perhaps it was a false sense of security buttressed by my experience of the previous year, but I felt like I was somehow “shielded” from any harm from this storm.
 In my mind, this storm would be no worse than Irene – and as such there was no point in taking the time to do all the things I did the year before.
 Irene’s damage, it turns out, did not manifest physically.
 Irene’s greatest damage was providing me with a false sense of security…